 - Establish the Western Bulldogs as an international sporting leader in promoting club and community health

 - Use sport as a vehicle to provide an understanding and awareness of health services in Victoria.

 - Implement and evaluate a sport-based Health Promotion Program that can be translated to other football clubs and leagues

 - Increase healthy eating;

-- Raise awareness of family violence and violence against women;
+- Promote gender equality and raise awareness of violence against women;

 - Raise awareness of anxiety and depression, whilst providing resources for recovery, management and resilience;